Table of Contents

 Exotic leather, such as snake, alligator and crocodile skin are widely available in Asia, but considered by many as unethical since the leather is not a byproduct and in some cases the animals are endangered.
 Ostrich skin is a particular popular material used by some designer labels due to its unique texture and is predominantly imported from Africa, where the animals are used for their feathers, meat and eggs as well.

 Several tanning methods are used to tan animal hides for leather products.
 The most common two are chrome tanning and vegetable tanning.
 Chrome tanning involves using chemicals, acids and salts to dye the leather and this usually results in less expensive leather products.
 Vegetable tanned leather is a little more difficult and lengthy which is why leather products that have been dyed in this way are usually a lot more expensive.
 This method involves using tree bark and tannin to produce more expensive leather products.
+You can find out more about our vegetable tanning process here.

 As leather is a natural product, it is important to preserve and condition it.
 There are many products you can buy which will lengthen the life of leather.
 Those that have been treated with acid are more prone to red rot which cause changes in the texture of the leather.
 Although this change cannot be reversed, treatments can be applied to stop it from becoming too damaged.

 Leather is used in everything from car seats to footballs and horses saddles and handbags due to its durable nature and finish that is difficult to replicate with synthetic materials.
 Many consumers are happy to buy products made of leather because it is typically a byproduct of the meat and dairy industries.
 However, vegans and vegetarians may wish to avoid leather products and opt for a “vegan” leather instead.
-Although the term “vegan leather” insinuates an eco-friendly alternative however, it should be noted that some vegan leathers can cause more danger to the environment than real leather.
+Although the term “vegan leather” implies an eco-friendly alternative, it should be noted that some vegan leathers can cause more danger to the environment than real leather.
 You can read more about vegan leather here.